Evolving who we are: How I found My True Self In Nature

 – Thomas Merton

-Looking back, deep inside I was a beautiful tarnished soul.
-I allowed the world to make me bitter, cold and hateful.
-Grew hatred for myself so I projected that hate onto others and so I lived with depression and suicidal thoughts which can read be here on how nature helped me with that.
+Looking back, deep inside, I was a beautiful, tarnished soul.
+I allowed the world to make me bitter, cold, and hateful.
+That bitterness turned inward, and I grew to hate myself.
+I projected that hate onto others, spiraling into depression and even suicidal thoughts.
+It was a dark chapter, but nature offered me a way out.
+(You can read more about how nature helped me heal here.)

 “make a radical change in your lifestyle and begin to boldly do things which you may previously never have thought of doing, or been too hesitant to attempt.
 So many people live within unhappy circumstances and yet will not take the initiative to change their situation because they are conditioned to a life of security, conformity, and conservation, all of which may appear to give one peace of mind, but in reality nothing is more damaging to the adventurous spirit within a man than a secure future.
 The very basic core of a man’s living spirit is his passion for adventure.
 The joy of life comes from our encounters with new experiences, and hence there is no greater joy than to have an endlessly changing horizon, for each day to have a new and different sun.
 If you want to get more out of life, you must lose your inclination for monotonous security and adopt a helter-skelter style of life that will at first appear to you to be crazy.
 But once you become accustomed to such a life you will see its full meaning and its incredible beauty.”